Dinel13/thesis-ac/README.md

     -p 8125:8125/udp \
     datadog/agent:latest
 ```

-dont forget to replace *<YOUR_DATADOG_API_KEY>* with your datadog api key
+Don't forget to replace _<YOUR_DATADOG_API_KEY>_ with your datadog api key
 <br>

 ### 2. Run the test

-   All test file are in k6 directory. for example if you want to test grpc-krs-create in 100 request use the command below.
+All test files are in k6 directory.
+For example, if you want to test grpc-krs-create in 100 request use the command below.

 ```bash
  K6_STATSD_ENABLE_TAGS=true  k6 run --out statsd k6/100/grpc/krs/create.js
 ```

 <br>

 ## Result

+Stil develop